 Depending on your company and target audience you may need a different positioning statement.
 For instance, you would use a different positioning statement template for a business-to-business (B2B) or business-to-consumer (B2C) than you would for a nonprofit.
 Let’s explore a few of these template examples below.

 B2B and B2C positioning statement templates

-B2B marketing focuses on the logical processes and technical aspects of a product.
+B2B sales focuses on the logical processes and technical aspects of a product.
 Rather than appealing to the general public, this type of marketing must appeal to other brands within that industry.
 In contrast, a B2C positioning statement template helps you build a positioning statement that appeals to the public.

-Typically, B2C marketing relies on emotional appeals rather than the technical and logistical approach of B2B marketing.
+Typically, B2C sales relies on emotional appeals rather than the technical and logistical approach of B2B marketing.
 For example, if a benefit of your B2B brand is that you are environmentally friendly, including this in your positioning statement can help your team know how to differentiate you from competitors.

 Both B2B and B2C positioning statement templates typically include four sections:

 - Target – who your brand appeals to